UKPLab/emnlp2018-activation-functions/README.md

 # Is it Time to Swish?
 Comparing Deep Learning Activation Functions Across NLP tasks

-This repository contains code and data for our EMNLP paper on [Comparing Deep Learning Activation Functions Across NLP tasks](http://aclweb.org/anthology/D18-1472).
+This repository contains selected code and data for our EMNLP paper on [Comparing Deep Learning Activation Functions Across NLP tasks](http://aclweb.org/anthology/D18-1472).

 ## Citation